zooxo/adso/README.md

 # ADSO (Arduino Digital Storage Oscilloscope)

 ## What is ADSO?
 ADSO is a digital storage oscilloscope running on an arduino microcontroller.
-It samples, stores and analyses an electrical signal.
+It samples, stores and analyses an electrical signal in a very user-friendly way.

 ## How do I run ADSO?
 Buy an arduino, some hardware (OLED-display, keys, some resistors for a probe), solder all parts, install the arduino software (IDE  including appropriate libraries) on your PC and compile/upload "adso.ino" to your arduino.